tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 ## Modifying the store

-Now, using everything I've laid out above, you can finally begin to read and write to the store using `get` and `set`.
+Now, using everything I've laid out above, you can finally begin to interact with the store using `get` and `set`.

 ```ocaml
 let info message = Irmin_unix.info ~author:"Example" "%s"